 Below are 3 versions of this Gospel Song 'Farther Along' that I like -

-The first version is by the Peasall Sisters, which I believe is part of a movie scene.
-They are all grown up now.
+The first version is by the Peasall Sisters.
 It's a beautiful country version -

 This second version is sung by E. Dewy Smith, Jr -